What’s Standing in Elon Musk’s Way?

 And Musk is not known for his patience.
 Last year, the day after Thanksgiving, Musk sent a tense company-wide email saying that the company wasn’t moving fast enough on producing the engines that the Starship program needs.
 “I was going to take this weekend off, as my first weekend off in a long time, but instead, I will be on the Raptor line all night and through the weekend,” Musk wrote.
 “Unless you have critical family matters or cannot physically return to Hawthorne”—SpaceX’s headquarters in California—“we will need all hands on deck to recover from what is, quite frankly, a disaster.”
 Engineering Starship’s engines, Musk said last night, has been “mind-bogglingly difficult.”

 SpaceX will, as it has done before, eventually figure it out.
 The company has become one of the world’s most reliable rocket companies.
 It would have seemed absurd to say this just a decade ago, but NASA needs Elon Musk to reach the moon.
 That reality kept nagging at me as I watched Moonfall, the latest offering from the disaster-movie director Roland Emmerich.
-Musk is mentioned a few times—“what would Elon do?” asks the nerdy main character when he discovers that the moon is barreling toward Earth; “God, I love Elon,” the astronaut lead remarks upon realizing that the Earth-saving mission can refuel at space-based gas stations built by “our friends at SpaceX.”
+Musk is mentioned a few times—“What would Elon do?” asks the nerdy main character when he discovers that the moon is barreling toward Earth; “God, I love Elon,” the astronaut lead remarks upon realizing that the Earth-saving mission can refuel at space-based gas stations built by “our friends at SpaceX.”
 (Musk’s Starship vision actually does involve filling spaceships with propellant while they’re in orbit, a plan he said SpaceX would start testing within the next two years—EST, of course.)

 Moonfall’s explanation for why the moon nearly destroys us is absolutely bonkers, but still, as the moon rips apart cities and mountaintops, one of the most fantastical aspects about this sci-fi scenario is Musk’s absence.
 If Earth were facing some cosmic threat, Musk—who once offered to build a submarine to rescue trapped schoolchildren in a Thai cave, and who is currently trying to use SpaceX’s internet satellites to bring Tonga back online after a disastrous volcanic eruption—would be, for better or worse, front and center.
 Musk and his vision are becoming more embedded in the story of American space exploration, and that includes Starship, whether it launches from Texas or Florida, this year or a few down the line.